Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Characters/List/Tom_Varteford.md

 families being against, this ended up in bloody fight on Baedoor's streets.
 Families united under Varteford's banner had much bigger military power however, and the fight resulted in getting opponents to defeat.
-Family of Indan had also such a big casualties that this event basically made it cease to exist.
+Family of Indan had also such a big casualties that this event basically made them cease to exist.

 In next weeks, in 994 OE, Tom became a ruler.
 This decision initially leads to him becoming unpopular among both opposing families in Empire, some more sceptical aristocracies and guilds, as well as